 Hydrodynamic simulation that reproduces the distribution of stellar debris (ejecta) in the supernova remnant IC 443.
-The colored isosurface shows the ejecta distribution approximately 8400 years after the supernova.
-This isosurface corresponds to a density value which is at 1% of the peak density; the colors give the radial velocity in units of 1000 km/s on the isosurface.
-The outer transparent surface marks the position of the forward shock; the toroidal transparent purple structure represents a molecular cloud of the interstellar medium with which the blast wave of the remnant interacts.
+The colored isosurface shows the ejecta distribution (density value at 1% of the peak density) approximately 8400 years after the supernova; the colors give the radial velocity in units of 1000 km/s on the isosurface.
+The outer transparent surface marks the position of the forward shock; the toroidal transparent purple structure represents a molecular cloud of the interstellar medium with which the remnant interacts.
 The transparent image passing through the center of the remnant is a wide field optical observation of the remnant.
 The inset box shows a composite optical (red, yellow) and X-ray (blue) observation of the pulsar wind nebula.

 Image credit: Wide Field Optical: Bob Franke (Focal Pointe Observatory).
 Inset X-ray: D.Swartz et al (NASA/CXC/MSFC).
 Inset Optical: DSS, SARA